jbock-java/simple-component/README.md

 2. `@Qualifier` and `@Named`
 3. `@Component` along with `@Component.Factory`

-### Note to `javax.inject` users

-The `@Scope` and `@Singleton` annotations are **ignored!**
+### The `@Scope` and `@Singleton` annotations are ignored.

-They are too confusing.
-Instead, you have a simple rule: Everywhere a particular bean is injected, you get *the same instance* of the bean.
+Instead, you have one simple rule:

-But of course, if you *need* to have multiple (distinct) instances of a bean, you can inject a `Provider<TheBean> beanProvider`.
-It will create a new bean instance everytime `beanProvider.get()` is invoked.
+    If two beans of same key are injected by the same component instance, then they are the same bean instance.

+Here, "same key" means "same type and same qualifier".
+You can still obtain multiple instances of a bean by injecting `Provider<TheBean>`.

 ### Note to dagger users

 There are no "subcomponents" or "component dependencies".
-It may not be very elegant, but declaring several regular components should be enough in most cases.
+It may not be very elegant, but declaring multiple "normal" components should be "good enough" for most users.

-There is no `@Module`; instead, you can have `@Provides` methods directly in the component.
+There is no `@Module`, but you can still have `@Provides` methods, only you declare them directly in your component.
 A `@Provides` method must be `static`.

 There is no `@Binds`.